 ANTH 298-1 Multicultural Applied Experience: An applied experience, service-oriented credit in American diversity involving a group different from the student's own.
 Age, gender, ethnicity, nationality, political affiliation, race, or class can manifest difference.
-Students can sign up for the one-credit experience in the same semester they fulfill the multicultural requirement for the

-University Core Curriculum or coordinate the credit with a particular Core course on American diversity, although neither is required.
+Students can sign up for the one-credit experience in the same semester they fulfill the multicultural requirement for the University Core Curriculum or coordinate the credit with a particular Core course on American diversity, although neither is required.
 Students should consult the department for course specifications regarding grading, work requirements and supervision.

 AVM 298-1 Multicultural Applied Experience: An applied experience, service-oriented credit in American diversity involving a group different from the student who elects the credit.
 Things such as age, gender, ethnicity, nationality, political affiliation, race, or class can manifest difference.
 Students can sign up for the one-credit experience in the same semester they fulfill the multicultural requirement for the University Core Curriculum, or the credit can be coordinated with a particular Core course on American diversity, although neither is a requirement.
 Students should consult the respective department for course specifications regarding grading, work requirements and supervision.
-Prerequisite: Approval of the site representative, faculty supervisor and department chair.

-FL 298-1 Multicultural Applied Experience: An applied experience, service-oriented credit in American diversity involving a group different from the student's own.
+Prerequisite: Approval of the site representative, faculty supervisor and department chair involving a group different from the student's own.
 Age, gender, ethnicity, nationality, political affiliation, race or class can manifest difference.
 Students can sign up for the one-credit experience in the same semester they fulfill the multicultural requirement for the University Core Curriculum, or coordinate the credit with a particular Core course on American diversity, although neither is required.
 Students should consult the department for course specifications regarding grading, work requirements and supervision.

+DH 298-3 Multicultural Applied Experience: An applied experience, service-oriented course in American diversity involving a group different from the student who elects the course.
+Difference can be manifested by things such as age, gender, ethnicity, nationality, political affiliation, race, or class.
+Satisfies the multicultural requirement in the University Core Curriculum.